 Visit the Women, Gender, and Sexuality Studies

-Women and girls constitute half of the human race, but you’d never know it from most history books.
-The female experience is both diverse and startlingly absent in everything from historical accounts to modern representations of power.
-After having been erased from the narrative for so long, the contributions that women have made to their societies are now being critically examined—and these analyses are gradually expanding.
 More and more, society is recognizing that gender and sexuality affect how we navigate the world around us, that these pervasive forces can reshape old axes of power and cultivate new ones.
 Times are changing.
-If you want to be a part of that change, consider the women’s, gender, and sexuality studies major at Fordham.
+If you want to be a part of that change, consider the Women’s, Gender, and Sexuality Studies program at Fordham.

-Originally founded as the Women’s Studies program, our course offerings have broadened in both scope and depth.
-Our curriculum has grown to include offerings that explore the diversity of women’s experiences, that investigate their contributions historically and across cultures, and that delve into concurrent emphases on gender and sexuality as primary categories of analysis.
-You’ll research the diversity of women’s positions and experiences historically, and you’ll play a crucial part in advancing the role of women in the future.
+Originally founded as the Women’s Studies program, the Women, Gender, and Sexuality Studies program takes an expansive view of gender and sexuality studies as both a lens on and a vehicle of social change.
+Our dynamic interdisciplinary curriculum covers the breadth of the human experience with gender and sexuality.
+Our courses explore the diversity of women’s experiences, investigate women’s contributions historically and across cultures, and delve into concurrent emphases on gender and sexuality as primary categories of analysis.
 By looking at gender today—especially where it intersects with sexuality, class, and race—you’ll become an expert in these intersectionalities that modern-day scholars have embraced.
-And since this is an integrative major, you’ll take classes in the humanities, arts, and social and natural sciences that focus on these themes.
+You’ll also learn how to use that information to create positive change.
+And since this is an integrative program, you’ll take classes in the humanities, arts, and social and natural sciences that focus on these themes.